REPHRAIN – UKRI Protecting Citizens Online funding call event

-We are very pleased to announce that the first REPHRAIN Strategic Funding Call is now open.
+We are very pleased to announce that the first REPHRAIN Strategic Funding Call window for applications was a great success and is now closed.

 Since its launch, the REPHRAIN Centre team has been engaging in a series of scoping activities – involving consultation workshops as well as literature reviews with the aim of identifying priority areas for the first REPHRAIN Strategic Funding Call.